...

 Fable is another Goodreads alternative for book lovers to discover, organize, track, and discuss books and TV shows with a community of fans.
 Users can join or create book and TV clubs, follow friends and influencers.

-You can also read the ebooks within the app, make annotations, respond to prompts, and share highlights and comments with other readers.
+You can also read the eBooks within the app, make annotations, respond to prompts, and share highlights and comments with other readers.
 Its similar features to Goodreads make it best for users when it comes to Goodreads alternatives.

 Key Features of Fable: